manang/internet-drafts/draft-muscariello-hicn-transport-framework.md

 # Introduction

+## Problem and Scope
+ICN communication model: a summary

+## Related work
+Rel work : a summary

+## Reference ICN architecture: hICN

+We focus on hICN (refs) and on the open-sourced implementation in FD.io hICN project (ref)

+Two sentences of recap

+## Terminology

 ## Notational Conventions

 The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
 It's not shouting; when these words are capitalized, they have a special meaning as defined in {{RFC2119}}.

+# Transport framework architecture

+## Application APIs
+## Consumer and Producer Sockets
+## Flow identification
+## Rate and congestion control loop
+## Loss detection and control

+# Coexistance with non-ICN transport

+# Examples of application
+## Live-streaming video distribution
+## Realtime Communications

+# Security considerations
+## Consumer
+## Producer